How to Finance an Investment Property

 Ask for Owner Financing

 Lenders have learned their lesson and tightened their credit approval procedures because of the global financial crisis.
-If the credit standards have become too strict for you, you can ask a seller to provide financing options.
+If the credit standards have become too strict for you, you can ask a seller to provide financing and refinancing options.

 a small toy house made of wood with a red roof sits on a black calculator on a white background